A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Five Functions of the Nonprofit Brand

-The brand strategy and messaging frameworks that I’ve seen, studied, and used with nonprofits and businesses are all mostly the same.
-While the approach may differ from strategist to strategist, these frameworks typically look to define the same elements: an organization’s mission, vision, values, positioning, audiences, landscape, brand promises, personality, voice and tone, messaging pillars, and visual branding elements.
+The brand strategy and messaging frameworks that I’ve seen, studied, and used with nonprofits and businesses are all very similar.
+While the approach to research, discovery, and distilling insights may differ from strategist to strategist, these frameworks typically look to define the many of same elements: an organization’s mission, vision, values, positioning, audiences, landscape, brand promises, personality, voice and tone, messaging pillars, and visual branding elements.

 Strategies are simply decisions until they’re acted upon.
-And this is why we need to examine brand strategies through a second dimension—as functions of a brand—to make it easier to apply the brand strategy across the full brand experience.
+And this is why we need to look at brand strategy through a second dimension—as functions of a brand—to make it easier to apply strategies across the full brand experience.

 Why functions?

 A function contains action.
 It serves a specific purpose.
-It accomplishes a task rather than being static or superficial.
+It accomplishes a task rather than being static or simply living on the surface.
 For example, a story’s function might be to instruct or entertain—it’s not just content or words floating in the ether.
 It accomplishes its purpose through carefully crafted words and imagery.
 Similarly, Brand Strategy is a holistic strategy with a distinct purpose.
 The elements of a nonprofit brand function together to communicate, teach, inspire, and connect.
-If they’re not seen as functions, then they’re just words in a deck and they give up all of their power.
+If they’re not seen as functions, then they’re just words in a deck, and they give up all of their power.

 The Five Functions At a Glance